Phase transitions in D-dimensional Gauss-Bonnet-Born-Infeld AdS black holes: Introduction

 Singularities are inevitable in Einstein's gravity and the object called black hole has properties which are not fully explained by classical gravity.
 Hawking \cite{hawking} and Bekenstein \cite{beke} considered these objects as thermodynamic systems and associated with it thermodynamic properties like entropy and temperature.
 The study of black hole thermodynamics has received a new impetus recently because it is believed that it may shed light on quantum gravity.\

 In seeking modifications to Einstein's gravity in bottom-up approach, the very first idea was to see higher order effects of curvature in the action.
-This modification was brought in \cite{love} where general spacetime lagrangian density has higher powers of curvature.
-Later it was generalized to adding some function of $R$ to the action and it is termed as $f(R)$ gravity \cite{hans}.
-These modifications are incorporated in such a way that the solutions resulting from these are consistent and are free from any ghost terms, hence arbitrary terms in action are not allowed.
-Gauss-Bonnet correction is one of those having first three terms of the Lovelock gravity and possess a consistent solution.
+This modification was brought in \cite{love} where general spacetime Lagrangian density has higher powers of curvature and is known as Lovelock gravity.
+These modifications are incorporated in such a way that the solutions resulting from these are consistent and are free from any ghost terms, hence arbitrary terms in the action are not allowed.
+Expansion of the Lovelock Lagrangian contains the Gauss-Bonnet term.
 It is believed that this simple modification may lead to interesting insights into the true nature of gravity.

 Non-linear electrodynamics was first developed by Max Born and Leopold Infeld \cite{max} in order to resolve the self-energy problem of a point charge.
 However, all such non-linear theories got soon replaced by the profound quantum description of Maxwell's theory in the form of quantum electrodynamics.
 Later, Born-Infeld theory reappeared as a low energy limit of string theory in \cite{bstring1}-\cite{bstring2}.
-Since then an extensive study of black holes with these higher derivatives in gauge field has been done \cite{biblack1}-\cite{biblack3}.
-So it is worth studying the thermodynamics of black holes in higher curvature gravity theories with non-linear electrodynamics. \
+Since then an extensive study of black holes with these higher derivatives in gauge field has been done \cite{biblack1}-\cite{biblack3}. \

+Thermodynamics of the black holes in Gauss-Bonnet gravity have been investigated in great detail in \cite{g1}-\citep{g6} and the list is not exhaustive.
+These black holes have been studied with different horizon topologies, with and without charge, with non-linear electrodynamics, with different cosmological constant signature, etc. Heat capacity of Gauss-Bonnet $AdS$ black holes have been computed in \cite{met} but the classification of phase-transitions into first or second order was not done.
+Our goal is to check the phase structure of these black holes in AdS background with Born-Infeld electrodynamics and analyse it using standard tools of thermodynamics.
+More precisely, our main aim is to study the thermodynamics of these black holes and figure out the order of the phase-transitions occurring in such black holes.